rajh-phuyal/42Transcendence/Database/populate_db/READM.md

 ````

 4. The script will try to populate the database with dummy data.
-5. If the script fails, psycopg2 will raise an error with the reason for the failure.
+5. If the script fails, psycopg2 will raise an error with the reason for the failure.gi